Swapnil-ingle/XLS_file_processor/README.md

 Created a XLSX/XLS file processor for alleviating ETL tasks.

-It merges input XLSX/XLS files into a single CSV file that conforms to OpenSpecimen APIs.
+It merges input XLSX/XLS files into a single CSV file.

 ## How to setup